Sri Chinmoy is a spiritual teacher who throughout his life demonstrated the power of meditation and its applications to everyday living.

 Contents of this page:

 Sri Chinmoy authored around 1,600 books consisting of university lectures, poems and Q&A sessions on every facet of the spiritual life.
-Here are a few essential points:
+Here are a few of the points that often recur in his philosophy:

 Sri Chinmoy's conviction that all paths lead to the same goal led him to become a powerful advocate in the interfaith movement.
 He twice performed the opening meditation at the World Parliament of Religion, and took part in many interfaith events in the United Nations.